graphology/presentations/fosdem2017/presentation.md

 });
 ```

----

-## Default graph type (2/4)

-This means that the API is unified and will not be semantically different when you use a simple directed graph or a multi mixed graph.
+Note: This means that the API is unified and will not be semantically different when you use a simple directed graph or a multi mixed graph.

 With `networkx`, for instance, this is the contrary since each graph type will have a slightly different API.

-Todo: find an example in networkx

 ---

-## Default graph type (3/4)
+## Typed constructors

 However, the user still remains free to indicate the graph's type as a kind of performance hint.